 #3 – It works for my husband’s work schedule

-My husband goes to work insanely early so that he can leave and be home by 5:00 pm.
+My husband goes to work really early so that he can leave and be home by 5:00 pm.

 This is a HUGE blessing for our family.

 This also means he’s super tired by 8 or 8:30 pm.
 We like going to bed together.
-Naturally, I’m probably a 10:00 pm-6:00 am person… But, by shifting my schedule to match his, we are together more often, and our evenings work better for both of us.
+Naturally, I’m probably more of a 10:00 pm-6:00 am person… But, by shifting my schedule to match his, we are together more often, and our evenings work better for both of us.

 (I win because he’s home by 5 and he wins because we go to bed by 9 ish!)

 #4 – I read story after story of successful people who get up early

-In the last year, I’ve shifted from being a stay at home mom with a blogging hobby to a work at home mom with a blogging business.
+In the last year, I’ve shifted from being a stay-at-home-mom with a blogging hobby to a stay-at-home-work-at-home mom with a blogging business.

 I also wanted to get stronger and spend quality time with my kids.

 Oh, and we started homeschooling.

-But I still had the same number of hours in the day.
-By cutting out the netflix and phone browsing from 7:30-9:30 pm and choosing to be in bed early and up by 5:00 am instead, I feel like I gained 2 hours in my day!
+But, alas, I still had the same number of hours in the day.
+By cutting out the Netflix and phone browsing from 7:30-9:30 pm and choosing to be in bed early and up by 5:00 am instead, I feel like I gained 2 hours in my day!

 There are countless studies about the habits of highly successful people but let me sum it up for you… most of them wake up early.
 The Miracle Morning takes a lot of research and makes it practical.
 Or you can Google morning routines of successful people and learn more.